edofrederix/briscola/doc/chapters/3_mesh.md

 ## Mesh hierarchy

-Since Briscola is a brick-structured code, globally a mesh can be *unstructured*.
+Since Briscola is a brick-structured code, globally, a mesh can be *unstructured*.
 Here, 'unstructured' means that the connectivity graph of bricks does not form a 3D lattice.
 This is checked by the `buildTopologyMap()` function in `src/briscolaMesh/brick/brickTopology.C`, where such a 3D lattice graph is